kyotovision-public/HeatFormer/README.md

 ```

 # Evaluation
-Download the dataset (Human3.6M, MPI-INF-3DHP, BEHAVE) and load pretrain models.
+Download the dataset (Human3.6M, MPI-INF-3DHP, BEHAVE) and load the pretrain models.
 Then run the following code for each dataset:

 **Human3.6M**
 ```